 Photo and cupcake decorating author: Make.Bake.Celebrate

 Top 6 Tips for How to Nutritionally Survive the Holidays

 This year can be different.

-Our giggles have not yet turned to tears as we read and share all those jokes about how much weight we will inevitably gain over this dietary equivalent to a marathon – six weeks of navigating parties, comments from relatives, influences from co-workers, and a constant supply of left-overs.
+Our giggles have not yet turned to tears as we read and share jokes about how much weight we will inevitably gain over this dietary equivalent to a marathon – six weeks of navigating virtual parties, comments from relatives, influences from co-workers, and a constant supply of left-overs.

+Starting the Monday right after Thanksgiving, you wake up every morning committed to finding balance this year and vow to not go completely over the edge until January.
 And you stay strong to your renewed commitment… until noon.
 Then, like an addict, your spirit sinks as you remember that one cookie is too many and a half dozen isn’t enough.
 The good news?
 This year can be different.